made to stick book

 Stories.
 “Mental simulation is not as good as actually doing something, but it’s the next best thing.”

-Being able to communicate an idea in a story is a critical aspect of a sticky idea.
+According to Made to Stick, being able to communicate an idea in a story is a critical aspect of a sticky idea.
 Stories offer a way for the audience to think for themselves while you present your idea.

 Back to the Growth Center